spack/spack/lib/spack/docs/tutorial_modules.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Module files are an easy way to modify your environment in a controlled manner during a shell session.
-In general they contain the information needed to run an application or use a library, and they work in conjunction with a tool that interprets them.
+In general, they contain the information needed to run an application or use a library, and they work in conjunction with a tool that interprets them.
 Typical module files instruct this tool to modify the environment variables when a